 As she learned the recording process her first release came at 13yrs old, a jazzy love song she wrote about San Francisco called “The Bay”.
 At 14 she released, the R&B pop single “Hold Me Down” which was her first collaboration with other writers and producers.
 Later on she released “Reality”, a reggae vibed single she released at 15 which she’d originally written at 10yrs old during a time when her family was struggling after losing their home.

 Upon graduating High School, Anjali won the Cliff Burton Memorial Scholarship.
 A memorial fund set up to honor and carry the memory of late Cliff Burton, a founding member of Metallica to a student pursuing a sincere commitment to music.

-Anjali is dedicated to her music and is working full time to make her dream of performing on world stages true.
+Anjali is dedicated to her music and is pushing to make her dream of performing on world stages true.